Diligence (Scots law)

-Diligence is a term in Scots Law with no single definition, but is commonly used to describe debt collection and debt recovery proceedings against a debtor by a creditor in Scottish courts.
+Diligence is a term in Scots law with no single definition but is commonly used to describe debt collection and debt recovery proceedings against a debtor by a creditor in Scottish courts.
 The law of diligence is part of the law of actions in Scots private law.
 Accordingly, it is within the devolved competence of the Scottish Parliament.

-Diligence is usually executed by Sheriff Court officers, but may also be carried out by Messengers-at-arms.
+Diligence is usually executed by Sheriff court officers but may also be carried out by messengers-at-arms.

 There are many forms of diligence, largely involving creditors and debtors.
 The newest form of diligence, land attachment, will be introduced into Scots law when Part 4 of the Bankruptcy and Diligence (Scotland) Act 2007 is brought into force.

-Definition of Diligence
+Definition

 Diligence has no single definition in Scots law, but it is recognised that there were at least four broad forms of 'diligence' proceedings.
 These include: